apache/incubator-ponymail-site/source/markdown/about.md

 normally do so in a mailing list driven environment because of the rules generally surrounding said environment.
-Pony Mail, along with a select handful of newer archive systems, provides an interface that allows people to just hop into a thread, and take part.
+Pony Mail, along with a select handful of newer archive systems, provides an interface that allows people to just hop into a thread, and take part from their web browser.
 Without the need to subscribe, download the mbox archive, load it into your MTA, and respond.